njsand/render/README.md

 ## Introduction ##

-This program rasterizes randomly created lines into an image, and writes the result to a PNG file, intended as a demo of how to do mutable, C-style arrays in Haskell.
+This program rasterizes randomly created lines into an image, and writes the result to a PNG file.
+It was written to explore answers to the question: How do I do C-style arrays in Haskell?

-The size of the image, and number of lines drawn are controlled via arguments.
-An argument also controls what data structure is used to store the image, as each random line is rasterized into it.
+The size of the image and number of lines drawn are controlled via arguments.
+An argument also controls what data structure is used during execution to store the image as each random line is rasterized into it.
 Currently, the choice is between "array" and "list".
 Type "list" means the program just uses the standard Haskell list (actually a list of lists) to store the image.
-Type "array" means an IOUArray is used.
+Type "array" means an IOUArray from the package Data.Array.IO is used.

 As you might expect, drawing pixels into an image as a list is very slow, and the array version is much faster (and much less insane).